-Existing customers who have purchased the Professional plan will receive free access, for life, to the new GroovePages platform both version 1.0 and 2.0, as a user.
+Existing customers who have purchased the Professional or the Enterprise plan will receive free access, for life, to the new GroovePages platform both version 1.0 and 2.0, as a user.
 You will never pay for using the platform and for future updates (please note that this does not include things like email infrastructure, sms portals, etc).

 Of course, every existing Pagestead customer can keep and continue to develop your version of Pagestead on your own.
 GroovePages will now own all Pagestead intellectual property and will take over licensing of the Pagestead application.
 All purchased licenses will remain valid and enforced; nothing will change from a licensing point of view.
 You’re free to continue using and developing your copy of Pagestead.